datawithjack/datawithjack.github.io/_projects/TRIPS.md

 accent_color: '#ccc'
 theme_color: '#ccc'
 description: >
-  A report exploring the people, places and organisations of The Rest is Politics podcast using the Spotify API.
+  Exploring the people, places and organisations of The Rest is Politics podcast using the Spotify API.
 invert_sidebar: false
 sitemap: false
 date: 2024-05-01